Kamex420/new-eridian-twitch-gamev2/docs/gameplay.md

 A queue contains one exact task/resource/recipe and at most ten attempts.
 Starting a second active queue is rejected even when its task matches.
 Failed attempts count; attempts blocked by needs, materials, ownership, skill, tier, workstation access or cooldown do not.
 Paused queues resume automatically after their requirements are met.

+Queue results show successes, failures, total items gained and total items used.
+A success uses the actual recipe or gathering yield; bonus items are included.
+Rare prospecting steps without ore are progress, not failures.
+The totals describe inventory changes already applied during each attempt, so viewing the queue never awards items twice.
+For queues begun before outcome tracking was installed, earlier attempts are marked as unrecorded.

 | Ten attempts | Base needs spent | Starting needs sufficient without recovery |
 | --- | --- | --- |
 | Common ore or ordinary crafting | 20 Energy, 10 Nutrition, 10 Comfort | 38 Energy, 29 Nutrition, 20 Social |